 In more complicated cases where a predicate is elided but no

-In such cases, we use the special relation
+In such cases, we promote dependents in the following order:

 orphan to signal a non-standard dependency.